 Regulation 261 by European Commission outlines “extraordinary circumstances” as something that could not have been avoided if all reasonable measures had been taken.
-When proven as the main cause behind the delay or cancellation, force majeure exempts airline from paying flight compensations of up to €600 to the stranded passengers.
-Examples of such situations include severe weather conditions, security issues and hidden manufacturing defects.
+When proven as the main cause behind the delay or cancellation, force majeure exempts airlines from paying flight compensations of up to €600 to the stranded passengers.
+Examples of such situations include severe weather conditions, security issues, and hidden manufacturing defects.

-The law around the term is influx.
-For example, still often claimed as “extraordinary” by the airlines, mechanical faults identified during routine aircraft maintenance have been ruled out as avoidable by the European commission since 2015.
-The carrier is responsible for all technical problems except manufacturing defects.
-Other common reasons behind flight disruptions that should be compensated include: lightning strike, staffing issues, missing flight documentation, safety inspections and operational reasons.
+The law around the term is in flux.
+For example, still often claimed as “extraordinary” by the airlines, mechanical faults identified during routine aircraft maintenance have been ruled out as avoidable by the European Commission since 2015.
+The carrier is responsible for all technical problems except for manufacturing defects.
+Other common reasons behind flight disruptions that should be compensated include lightning strikes, staffing issues, missing flight documentation, safety inspections, and operational reasons.

 Eurocontrol 2017 Q3 air transport analysis shows that the reactionary and airline caused delays were the two major reasons behind flight disruptions from July to September, taking up to 45% and 25% respectively.
 In contrast, manufacturing defects cause a mere 0,6% of all delays.
 Despite facts, however, carriers are still climbing on the bandwagon of “extraordinary circumstances” leaving thousands of the afflicted flummoxed and away from the rightful flight compensations.